elasticio/api-docs/source/includes/_components.md

 This endpoint retrieves a list of available components.
 Response includes latest [descriptor](#retrieve-an-single-component-descriptor) for each component.
-More details about component descriptors you can find [here][component-descriptor-doc].
+More details about the component descriptors can be found [here][component-descriptor-doc].

 ### HTTP Request